 Where to stay in Athens:

 - The Central Hotel Athens is just that – central as hell.
 It’s tucked away on a quiet street though, so you’ll miss the loud tourist hordes, and it’s affordable for how central it is.
-I was also very amused by the mirrors all over the walls – when I stayed there after months in cramped hostels, I got a realllllly full-length view of my quite worn-out outfits.
+I was also very amused by the mirrors all over the walls of my room – when I stayed there after months in cramped hostels, I got a realllllly full-length view of my quite worn-out outfits.
 What a time.

 - The Athens Quinta Hostel is right in the middle of Exarchia, in a charming restored Neoclassical mansion.
 They have both shared dorms and private rooms, and provide a nice basic breakfast you can eat in their little sunny garden.
 I stayed there on my first arrival into Greece, and the hosts were so helpful in advice about getting around and what to see in Athens.